Tent on top of a mountain in Colorado

 How to Prep Physically for Backpacking

 Regular exercise can help condition your body and reduce the risk of injuries.
 Of course, anything can happen while on the trail, and having safety awareness is important.
-Engaging in physical activities to improve stamina and strength before your trip will help prepare you.

 If you start to experience pain, stop what you are doing and asses.
 Coming from someone who has had 3 knee surgeries and 2 shoulder surgeries, don’t push through something that may be an injury.
 I’ve listed a few tips below on how to physically prepare.